RamyaPrakashPT/Knowledge-Discovery-In-Databases/README.md

 </ol>

 <h3>Known Issues (problems with predictors, reporting, bias, etc.)</h3>
-<p>One issue might be that there is not necessarily uniformity in how states report testing, deaths, hospitalizations, and confirmed cases.
-So this must be kept in mind when comparing numbers between the states.</p>
+<p>One significant issue might be that there is not necessarily uniformity in how states report testing, deaths, hospitalizations, and confirmed cases.
+So this must be kept in mind when comparing numbers between the states.
+Another issue is sample size.
+When building a model using predictor variables to model the Incident Rate and Death Rate per state, the data by definition will only have 50 observations (one observation for each state).
+So the size of the data set for such an analysis is not as large as most “big data” data sets. </p>

 <h3>Conclusion</h3>
 <p>This is where the conclusion will go</p>